xzel23/jdkprovidergradleplugin/README.md

 Have a look at the helloNative sample project to see how to put everything together.

+#### Important Note on using GraalVM on Windows

+- **Windows ARM:** There currently is no GraalVM on Windows ARM.

+- **Windows x64:** GraalVM on Windows x64 has an error that leads to native compilation failing with the message "'other' has different root when building".
+  To fix this, add `-Djava.io.tmpdir=...` to the Gradle command line to point to a temp directory on the same drive.
+  For details, read the corresponding [GraalVM issue](https://github.com/graalvm/native-build-tools/issues/754).**

 ### Known issues

 - Compatibility with the [beryx-runtime-plugin](https://github.com/beryx/badass-runtime-plugin) has not yet been tested.
 If you find any issues, please report them